johannaengland/nav/doc/howto/generic-install-from-source.rst

 environment that supports *WSGI*).
 This guide is primarily concerned with Apache 2.

-An example configuration file for Apache2 is provided the configuration directory, :file:`apache/apache.conf.example`.
+An example configuration file for Apache2 is provided in the configuration directory, :file:`apache/apache.conf.example`.
 This configuration uses ``mod_wsgi`` to serve the NAV web application, and can be modified to suit your installation paths.
 Once complete, it can be included in your virtualhost